floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication.md

 Search Guard protects Kibana by adding authentication and authorization.
 You can use nearly all features that Search Guard provides for Elasticsearch also for Kibana.

-In addition, Search Guard adds multi-tenancy to Kibana which makes it prossible to store saved objects like dashboards and visualizations by tenant.
+In addition, Search Guard adds multi-tenancy to Kibana which makes it possible to store saved objects like dashboards and visualizations by tenant.
 Tenants can be configured per role.

 ## Installation